browserengineering/book/book/visual-effects.md

 together.
-To implement those effects, and also make our browser faster, we'll need control over *surfaces*\index{surface}, the key low-level feature behind fast scrolling, visual effects, animations, and many other browser features.
+To implement those effects, and also make our browser faster, we'll need control over *surfaces*\index{surface}, the key low-level feature behind fast scrolling, visual effects, animations, and many other browser capabilities.
 To get that control, we'll also switch to using the Skia graphics library and even take a peek under its hood.